-Lion and Castle Yard extended south from this block of properties, and the only surviving buildings in this yard are a row of 17th century cottages.
-These are currently used as a beauty salon.
+Lion and Castle Yard extended south from this block of properties, and the only surviving buildings in this yard are the row of 17th century cottages that are pictured above.
+These are currently (2013) used as a beauty salon.
 The further one of these cottages (number 4) is one of the few properties in the City to retain a thatched roof.
-(When the buildings were listed in 1972, the roof had been replaced by corrugated iron, but it has since been re-thatched.)
-Apparently there are three other thatched buildings in Norwich, but the “Barking Dickey” in Westlegate is the only other one I can think of.
-It is only a few yards away from Lion and Castle Yard, down All Saint’s Alley.
-This former pub called the Light Dragoon got its nickname because the dragoon’s horse on the signboard looked like a braying donkey (in Norfolk dialect a ‘barking dickey’ means braying donkey.)
+(When the buildings were listed in 1972 the roof had been replaced by corrugated iron, but it has since been re-thatched.)
+Apparently there are three other thatched buildings in Norwich; the “Barking Dickey” in Westlegate is one of them and it is only a few yards away from Lion and Castle Yard, down All Saint’s Alley.
+This was formerly pub called the Light Dragoon, and it got its nickname because the dragoon’s horse on the signboard looked like a donkey!
+(In Norfolk dialect a ‘barking dickey’ means braying donkey.)
 At the licensing sessions held Monday 23rd August 1858 renewal of licence was refused on the grounds that the house was devoted to immoral purposes.
-The building was the local branch of Deacon’s Bank back in 1969 and more recently it has been Casaccio’s Coffee Shop until that was forced to move.
+The building was the local branch of Deacon’s Bank back in 1969, and more recently it has been Casaccio’s Coffee Shop, until that was forced to move.
 In 1912 it was the shop of Arthur Kemp, greengrocer.
 Before the Second World War there were two other thatched buildings nearby, the Thatched Theatre in All Saint’s Green and the Boar’s Head pub in Surrey Street, but these were both also bombed out of existence in the 1942 Blitz.